ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-use-cases.md

 With SysTrack, you can use two different styles of calculation based on the level of detail you’d like to see.
 Several dashboards are available to view this information in SysTrack.

 All numbers in the dashboards are measured in bits, not bytes.
-{:note}
+{: note}

 ### Basic network egress bandwidth calculation
 {: #horizon-use-cases-basic-egress}

 The Horizon Sizing Tool dashboard provides some basic numbers to help you plan your migration to the VMware® cloud.
 The following table breaks users down into categories based on egress bandwidth consumption.
 Resource consumption metrics are supplied for each category.
 Egress bandwidth consumption for applications and the ICA, Blast, and PCoIP remote display protocols are available.

-The resource consumption metrics can be fed into some of VMware’s sizing tools such as the [Horizon sizing tool](https://code.vmware.com/article-detail/-/asset_publisher/8n011DnrSCHt/content/horizon-sizing-tool-intro){:external} (Requires VMware Partner Central account).
+The resource consumption metrics can be fed into some of VMware’s sizing tools such as the [Horizon sizing tool](https://code.vmware.com/article-detail/-/asset_publisher/8n011DnrSCHt/content/horizon-sizing-tool-intro){: external} (Requires VMware Partner Central account).
 These tools provide guidance on how to plan for the number and size of systems you are deploying.

 ### Advanced network egress bandwidth calculation
 {: #horizon-use-cases-advanced-egress}